+Values should be linearly graded for ages not shown.

 C.1.
 Adjustment for Credibility

 The expected mortality curves determined in Section 11.B shall be adjusted based on the credibility of the experience used to determine the curves in order to arrive at prudent estimate mortality.
 The adjustment for credibility shall result in blending the expected mortality curves with a mortality table consistent with a statutory valuation mortality table.
-For a plus segment, the table shall be consistent with 100% of the 1994 Variable Annuity MGDB Table.
-For a minus segment, the table shall be consistent with 100% of the 2012 IAM Basic Mortality Table.
+The table shall be consistent with the 2012 IAM Basic Mortality Table with projection scale G2 adjusted by the factors of Table 1 in Section 12.B.3.
 The approach used to adjust the curves shall suitably account for credibility.